Vanamu-Sumalatha/Connectify/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

-For support, email support@connectify.com or join our Slack channel. # Connectify
+For support, email ravikumar1015@gmail.com or join our Slack channel. # Connectify